AliRaza2331/personal-finance-dashboard/README.md

 Under that is another header, Transactions which shows all transaction made with proper date time formats.
 Lastly, the Balance Summary header which displays total income, total expenses and final balance, all values are rounded to two decimal places. ]

-[What part of the work to create this project was your personal contribution?
-Be detailed and specific.
-If I can't understand exactly what you did, as compared to what you adapted from other sources, then you haven't written enough.]

 ## Sources and credits

 [ Online Documentation and Tutorials
 Flask Documentation:
-Course Lecture Contribution: Provided comprehensive guidelines and code examples on setting up a Flask application, routing, handling requests, and sending responses.
-The usage of app.run() and request.get_json() were based on examples from this documentation.
-SQLite Documentation:
-COurse Lecture Contribution: Offered detailed instructions on using SQLite databases with Python, including schema design and SQL query execution.
-The structure and operations of the SQLite database in the project were influenced by these guidelines.
-Basic HTML usage is drawn from lecture material
-Citations: MCS 275 David Dumas, Lecture material and Lectures 27-32

 W3Schools:
 Citations: URL: W3Schools HTML Forms (https://www.w3schools.com/html/html_forms.asp)
 Contribution: Used to reference HTML form creation and handling input types, and rounding numbers, which were essential for the project's user interface design.

-Contribution: Lab TA, Caroline Dublin, helped approve the topic, aided with testing the code and make appropriate changes.
+Contribution: Caroline Dublin, helped approve the topic, aided with testing the code and make appropriate changes.

 General Contribution: Reviewed multiple open-source projects related to finance management tools.
 Code Examples and Snippets.
 These reviews helped understand common architectural patterns and user interface designs. ]